chrisvdm/rwsdk-notes-app-tutorial/README.md

 ```

 ### 8. Update the NotesPage form
 Let's update the `NotesPage` form.
-If we look at the `notes` table on `src/db/migrations.ts`, we can see that we need:
+When we look at the `notes` table on `src/db/migrations.ts`, we can see that we need:
 - userId
 - title
 - content

-The next step will show you how to populate `userId`.
+The next step will show us how to populate `userId`.
 For now, let's add a `title` field and update the `text` input to a `content` textarea.

 ```tsx
 // src/app/pages/NotesPage.tsx